peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

 Class C: 192.168.0.0 to 192.168.255.255
 ```

-I have chosen 172.16.10.0/24, 172.16.20.0/24, and 172.16.30.0/24 for the first app containers deployed on the Blueberry Pi.
+I have chosen 172.16.10.0/24, 172.16.20.0/24, and 172.16.30.0/24 for the first app containers deployed on the Rhubarb Pi.
 Future app containers will continue to increment by 10.

-The Blueberry Pi host system maps ports to apps as follows:
+The Rhubarb Pi host system maps ports to apps as follows:

 ```
 6701 - Kiosk app